restradaaguila/Masked-Autoencoders_Vision/README.md

       + Language- predicts words
       + Image- reconstructs pixels

-+ What is the best performing method for image reconstruction?
++ What is the best performing method for applying MAE to vision?

 ## Approach